boek/ChessHeatmap/designNotes.md

 # Design Notes and Ideas

+## Widgets

+Different sizes

 ## Profiles

 For the most up to date data, we'd have to query the chess.com API for this view.

+Lazy load the profiles with scroll.
+Also, they should be allowed to hold and drag these into different orders, so we'd have a sequence column on the DB.

 We'd probably have to make a table in the DB to store which profiles we'd like on this view.

+When you add a profile, we will add all the historical data for that username.
+We also have to think of when a new year arrives, you have to add in the previous year's data which used to be the current year.

+**Streaks**

+For the current streak, we need to query for the current year's data, then use that with a combination of the historical data to find out the current streak.

+For the longest streak, we'll also have to use the current year's data and the historical data.

+(This can come later on)

 ## Year View